Code-Institute-Submissions/Chilli-Growers/README.md

 Images within the guide were taken by me.

 ### Media
-- Some photos were obtained from google images.
+- Some photos were obtained from google images filtering by free license.

 ### Acknowledgements